EduardoSorokin/java-exercises/README.md

 ### Area of a Triangle

-Calculates the area of a triangle given its base and height.
+Calculate the area of a triangle given its base and height.

 ### Body Mass Index Calculator

-Calculates the BMI given a weight and a height.
+Calculate the BMI given a weight and a height.

+### Even Number Between 0 and 10

+Check if a given number is between 0 and 10 and then check if is an even number.

+### Leap Year

+Check if a given year is a leap year.

 ### Number Squared and Cubed

-Calculates the squared and cubed value of a given number.
+Calculate the squared and cubed value of a given number.

 ### Quadratic Equation

-Builds a quadratic equation and solve it by using Bhaskara's formula.
+Build a quadratic equation and solve it by using Bhaskara's formula.

 ### Temperature Converter